 - We are currently working with two GPs, and are still working to confirm how many healthcare professionals will be provided at the Corringham site.
 We are also still confirming the primary care services which will be delivered at Corringham IMC.

 Q. Will local residents get a tour of the building before it opens for public use?

 - Absolutely.
-The IMC partnership and Neilcott Construction has created a thorough engagement plan as we want you, the community, to be really involved with your new medical centre.
+The IMC partnership and Neilcott Construction has created a thorough engagement plan as we want you, the community, to be really involved with your new medical and wellbeing centre.
 We’ll also make sure we can include the school children as much as possible.

 - We will ensure all our engagement activities adhere to strict COVID-19 guidelines

 Q. Will there be more public engagement events?